frctl/fractal/README.md

 Fractal is a project that has recently evolved rapidly and organically from a proof-of-concept prototype into a more stable, mature tool.
 Because of this it's currently pretty far behind where it should be in terms of test coverage.
 Any contributions on this front would be most welcome!

 Existing tests can be run using the `npm test` command.

+## Contributing

+Fractal has an active group of contributors but we are always looking for more help.
+If you are interested in contributing then please come and say hi on [Fractal's Slack workspace](https://slack.fractal.build/) - or of course we will always welcome pull requests on any of the [frctl organisation](https://github.com/frctl) repos.

 ## Credits